jrandj/aws-security-specialty/README.md

 1. AWS Security Hub

-    * Security Hub provides a single place to manage and aggregate the findings and alerts from key security service.
+    * AWS Security Hub provides a single place to manage and aggregate the findings and alerts from key security service.
 It integrates with a lot of AWS security services.
 Automated ongoing security auditing and built-in checks for PCI-DSS and CIS are provided.

 1. AWS Shield

-    * Shield is a managed DDoS protection service for ELB, CloudFront and Route 53 that safeguards applications running on AWS.
+    * AWS Shield is a managed DDoS protection service for ELB, CloudFront and Route 53 that safeguards applications running on AWS.
 Primarily protects against layer 3 and layer 4 attacks.

     * The advanced option costs $3000 per month and gives you an incident response team and in-depth reporting.
 You won't pay if you are the victim of an attack.

 1. Amazon VPC
-    * VPC endpoints

-    * Network ACLs

-    * Security groups
+    * Amazon VPC is a foundational AWS service.
+Other AWS services, such as EC2, cannot be accessed without an underlying VPC network.
+A VPC behaves like a traditional TCP/IP network that can be expanded and scaled as needed.
+Typical data centre components (routers, switches, VLANS etc.) do not explicitly exist, but have been abstract and re-engineered into cloud software.

+    * A VPC endpoint enables connections between a VPC and supported services, without requiring that you use an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Therefore, your VPC is not exposed to the public internet.

+    * A Network Access Control List (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+The NACL might have rules similar to your security groups to add an additional layer of security to your VPC.
+The following are basic NACL concepts:
+        * Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
+        * You can create a custom network ACL and associate it with a subnet.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+        * Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
+        * You can associate a network ACL with multiple subnets.
+However, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+        * A network ACL contains a numbered list of rules.
+We evaluate the rules in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL.
+The highest number that you can use for a rule is 32766.
+We recommend that you start by creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.
+        * A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.
+        * Network ACLs are stateless, which means that responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
+        * There are quotas (limits) for the number of network ACLs per VPC, and the number of rules per network ACL.

+    * A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
+When you launch an instance in a VPC, you can assign up to five security groups to the instance.
+Security groups act at the instance level, not the subnet level.
+Therefore, each instance in a subnet in your VPC can be assigned to a different set of security groups.
+The following are basic security group concepts:
+        * You can specify allow rules, but not deny rules.
+        * You can specify separate rules for inbound and outbound traffic.
+        * Security group rules enable you to filter traffic based on protocols and port numbers.
+        * Security groups are stateful — if you send a request from your instance, the response traffic for that request can flow in regardless of inbound security group rules.
+Responses to allowed inbound traffic can flow out, regardless of outbound rules.
+        * When you first create a security group, it has no inbound rules.
+Therefore, no inbound traffic originating from another host to your instance is allowed until you add inbound rules to the security group.
+        * By default, a security group includes an outbound rule that allows all outbound traffic.
+You can remove the rule and add outbound rules that allow specific outbound traffic only.
+If your security group has no outbound rules, no outbound traffic originating from your instance is allowed.
+        * There are quotas on the number of security groups that you can create per VPC, the number of rules that you can add to each security group, and the number of security groups that you can associate with a network interface.
+        * Instances associated with a security group can't talk to each other unless you add rules allowing the traffic (exception: the default security group has these rules by default).
+        * Security groups are associated with network interfaces.
+After you launch an instance, you can change the security groups that are associated with the instance, which changes the security groups associated with the primary network interface (eth0).
+You can also specify or change the security groups associated with any other network interface.
+By default, when you create a network interface, it's associated with the default security group for the VPC, unless you specify a different security group.
+        * When you create a security group, you must provide it with a name and a description.
+There are limits to the length (255 characters) and allowed characters.
+Security group names must be unique within the VPC.
+        * A security group can only be used in the VPC that you specify when you create the security group.

 1. AWS WAF